-With Blake’s 7 being the full-blooded show it is, I thought it was time to take a key element and dissect it in order to understand its properties.
+With Blake’s 7 being the full-blooded show it is, I thought it was time to get my lab coat on, take a key element and dissect it in order to understand its properties.
 So it’s time to talk about the different depictions of death in Blake’s 7.

 The silent death

 Before Blake’s 7 entered my life, I had faced death many times through Doctor Who.
-This consisted of many characteristics known to anyone with a love of television and film of the era; hearty screams, dramatic postures, slow falls to the floor, dying remarks that were a clue to the rest of the story, gasps, groans and then – when the final moment happens – the crucial question; do you die with your eyes closed, or do your stare wide open to the camera.
+This consisted of all the characteristics known to anyone with a love of television and film of the era; hearty screams, dramatic postures, slow falls to the floor, dying remarks that were a clue to the rest of the story, gasps, groans and then – when the final moment happens – the crucial question; do you die with your eyes closed, or do you stare eyes wide open to the camera?

 There were two moments in Doctor Who that stuck out in my mind as being really dramatic, precisely because you didn’t hear what the Collector in ‘The Sun Makers’ (1977) described as “the deeper notes of despair, the final dying cadences.”

 The first moment was Nyder’s death in ‘Genesis of the Daleks’ (1975), which was all about not giving the audience what they wanted.
 Looking back, it’s a brilliant decision from actor Peter Miles.
 Take a bad guy, make him super-duper nasty throughout, and then keep all that hatred bottled up inside as he finally gets zapped.
 It’s wonderfully frustrating for the audience that we don’t get to hear his comeuppance and perversely ensures that his character lives on in our minds long after the story has concluded.
 He denies us death.